 Communication and coordination among essential port personnel, public agencies, public and private organizations, and along the entire supply chain is critical to ensure swift response and recovery.
 Ports should have a designated, suitably trained, and qualified emergency manager who plans for, coordinates activities and communications, and monitors disruptive events.
 Due to the need for both operational communications and public information sharing during storm events, one suggested approach is to assemble the port executive director, public affairs officer, and emergency manager in the emergency operations center.
-This ensures the personnel responsible for critical decision-making and communicating those decisions are in one place and can efficiently relay that information to other essential personnel and first responders.
-Additionally, designated essential personnel should participate in National Incident Management Systems (NIMS) training.38
+This ensures the personnel responsible for critical decision-making and communicating those decisions are in one place and can efficiently relay movement have up-to-date information on how to safely responders.
+Additionally, designated essential personnel and quickly return to the port.

+Systems (NIMS) training.38